7.14.2023

 The exhibit "Nobody Jones" by Los Angeles artist Mark Bradford includes six mammoth size works on canvases stretching up to 100-x-150-inches.
 Each dated 2007, they contrast winding swarms of irregular shapes and lines with monochromatic borders.
 In Ghost Money the busy swarm or megacity sprawl is abruptly gated, only a few lines breach into the outskirts.
 Another composition titled Boreas encloses a more relaxed network of lines in what looks like a coat of aluminum weatherproofing.

-Up close, the artist's topographical surfaces reveal a braided swath of analog materials.
-Remnants of paper advertisements are recognizable however the sales pitches are mostly obscured.
-His techniques to intricately refashion his collaged sources may include sanding and scraping.
-In a backroom a warped all paper stratification headlines James Brown's obituary.
+Up close, the artist's topographical surfaces reveal a braided swath of analog gatherings.
+Remnants of paper advertisements are recognizable however the sales pitches are mostly obscured through reuse.
+Intricately layering all these collaged sources may have combined sanding and scraping.
+In a backroom, a warped paper stratification headlines James Brown's obituary.